Semper Per Mariam

 In Hiddenness like Mary

-Mary is the first Handmaid of the Lord who, though she had the greatest right to be near Jesus every day of his life in her role as mother, chose instead to embrace the will of the Father by being obedient to Jesus’ wish that she instead be his best disciple.
-For her this was largely a hidden role, in the background praying until that intense crescendo on Calvary.
+Mary is the first Handmaid of the Lord who, though she had the greatest right to be near Jesus every day of his life in her role as mother, chose to embrace the will of the Father by being obedient to Jesus’ wish that she instead be his best disciple.
+For her this was largely a hidden role, in the background praying until that intense crescendo of union of their wills on Calvary.

-Mary chose, in her humility, to remain largely hidden despite her importance in the life and ministry of her Son, Jesus.
+Mary accepted, in her humility, to remain obscure and on the periphery of Christ’s day to day ministry, despite her importance in the life of her Son.
 As we explain in our page about papal enclosure, our willed separation from the world frees us to pray and sacrifice for everyone in it, far beyond anything we could accomplish physically in a direct apostolate.
 It is the Mother of God, Mother of Priests, who shows us how to live this way.
-She did it first.
-Now she reaches all from Heaven.
+She did it first as Jesus embarked on his earthly ministry.
+Then, as a source of strength, as the Church gathered about her after the Resurrection awaiting Pentecost.
+But now she reaches all souls in need of her help from Heaven.
+It is her perfect union with her Son that enables her to assist everyone.

 We are not hiding away from anyone.
 We are hidden in humility like Mary was on earth while we plead for her Heavenly intercession for her priests.
 We do this especially for priests in spiritual need but exclude no one from our prayers.
 As she did in Cana, so now she brings pleas for others before her Son.
 So we bring souls before our Lord for his healing and help in their lives that only God can truly provide.
 We go straight to Christ in the Blessed Sacrament, we go straight to the source of the solution to every problem presented to us in prayer requests.